Kapil Sharma: Controversies

 In 2018, Kapil Sharma had an argument with journalist Vicky Lalwani of SpotboyE in a recorded telephone conversation, later leaked by Lalwani.
 Sharma used foul language and asked the journalist his reason for writing negative and biased articles about him (Sharma).
-After the conversation went viral on social media, Sharma filed a police complaint against Lalwani, and his ex-managers Preeti Simoes and Neeti Simoes, for trying to extort INR 25 lakhs from him as well as alleging in a police complaint that both sisters used to take money from the people who arrived in Film City, Mumbai to see his show and orchestrated misunderstandings between him and fellow comedians of his show and arriving guests.
+After the conversation went viral on social media, Sharma filed a police complaint against Lalwani and his ex-managers Preeti Simoes and Neeti Simoes, for trying to extort INR 25 lakhs from him.
+He also alleged in a police complaint that both sisters used to take money from the people who arrived in Film City, Mumbai to see his show and orchestrated misunderstandings between him and fellow comedians of his show and arriving guests.
 Simoes condemned all of these allegations as false and made-up stories.
-Preeti Simoes also claimed she had been Sharma's girlfriend for 8 years until his engagement.
+Preeti Simoes also claimed she was Sharma's girlfriend for 8 years until his engagement.
 She and her sister Neeti Simoes worked in Kapil Sharma's production with him for eight years until 2017.
-She claimed that trouble erupted between Preeti and Kapil after he announced his engagement with Ginni Chatrath in March 2017.
-Sharma also abused SpotboyE and its editor Vicky Lalwani through a series of tweets, which his employees tried to cover up by saying his account was hacked until Sharma later confessed that the abusive tweets were written by himself.
+She claimed trouble erupted between Preeti and Kapil after he announced his engagement with Ginni Chatrath in March 2017.
+Sharma also abused SpotboyE and its editor Vicky Lalwani through a series of tweets, which his employees tried to cover up by saying his account was hacked until Sharma later confessed the abusive tweets were written by himself.
 On 8 April 2018, SpotboyE filed a counter police report against Sharma for intimidation, abuse and threats.

-On 23 January 2025, Kapil Sharma received a death threat along with three other Bollywood celebrities.
+On 23 January 2025, Kapil Sharma received death threats from Pakistan along with three other Bollywood celebrities.